AI Overviews: What They Are and How They Affect Search Visibility

 • compare Search Console trends with engagement data in analytics to see whether the clicks you do get are stronger

 Google itself says that clicks from search results pages with AI Overviews tend to be higher quality, meaning users are more likely to spend more time on the site.
-That does not guarantee better traffic for every publisher, but it is a strong reason to measure visit quality, not just raw click volume.
+That doesn’t guarantee better traffic for every publisher, but it’s a strong reason to measure visit quality, not just raw click volume.

 What do AI Overviews mean for SEO teams?

 AI Overviews raise the value of answer-first content, source trust and structural clarity.
-They do not kill classic SEO fundamentals, but they punish pages that rely on weak introductions, generic section labels and thin supporting evidence.
+They don’t kill classic SEO fundamentals, but they punish pages that rely on weak introductions, generic section labels and thin supporting evidence.

-For most teams, the next move is not „optimize for AI“ as a separate channel.
-It is to tighten the pages that already target informational demand:
+For most teams, the next move isn’t „optimize for AI“ as a separate channel.
+It’s to tighten the pages that already target informational demand:

 • make the first sentence under each main heading answer the heading directly